Nivin Pauly

-He came to be known for playing "boy next door" archetype following roles in the bilingual black-comedy thriller Neram (2013), the sports-drama 1983 (2014), the romantic-comedy Ohm Shanthi Oshaana (2014), the romantic-drama Bangalore Days (2014), the comedy road-thriller Oru Vadakkan Selfie (2015), and the coming-of-age romantic drama Premam (2015).
-Premam is among the top 10 highest-grossing Malayalam films.
-Nivin went on to star in the police drama Action Hero Biju (2016), the family drama Jacobinte Swargarajyam (2016), the political satire Sakhavu (2017), family comedy Njandukalude Nattil Oridavela (2017) and the epic film Kayamkulam Kochunni (2018) which is the third highest-grossing Malayalam film.
+Nivin came to be known for playing the boy-next-door archetype, following roles in the bilingual black-comedy thriller Neram (2013), the sports-drama 1983 (2014), the romantic-comedy Ohm Shanthi Oshaana (2014), the romantic-drama Bangalore Days (2014), the comedy road-thriller Oru Vadakkan Selfie (2015), and the coming-of-age romantic drama Premam (2015).
+He then went on to star in the police drama Action Hero Biju (2016), the family drama Jacobinte Swargarajyam (2016), the political satire Sakhavu (2017), family comedy Njandukalude Nattil Oridavela (2017) and the epic film Kayamkulam Kochunni (2018) which emerged as one of the highest-grossing Malayalam films.

-Nivin made his debut as a producer with Action Hero Biju under his production company Pauly Jr. Pictures.
-He then produced the family entertainer Njandukalude Nattil Oridavela.
-He won the Filmfare Award for Best Male Debut for his Tamil debut Neram (2013).
-In 2015, Nivin won the Kerala State Film Award for Best Actor for his performances in Bangalore Days and 1983.
+Nivin made his debut as a producer with Action Hero Biju under his production company Pauly Jr. Pictures and has produced the films Njandukalude Nattil Oridavela and Kanakam Kaamini Kalaham (2021).
+The latter is the first Malayalam movie to premiere on Disney+ Hotstar.

+He won the Filmfare Award for Best Male Debut for Neram (2013).
+In 2015, he won the Kerala State Film Award for Best Actor for his performances in Bangalore Days and 1983.
+He won the Filmfare Award for Best Actor – Malayalam for Action Hero Biju (2016).
+In 2020, he won the Kerala State Film Award for Best Actor -Special Mention for Moothon.